Jeninuwin/Jeninuwin/README.md

 👋🏽 Hi, my name is Jenny Nguyen!

-🎓 Soon to be grad with a Bachelor's of Science in Computer Science with minors in Software Engineering and Graphic Design.
+🎓 Bachelor's of Science in Computer Science with minors in Software Engineering and Graphic Design.
 (May 2022)

 🌴 Currently residing in South Dakota, where the weather is always changing every 5 minutes, but Cali is my true home.